-Focus group participants mostly responded in ways that the project implicitly intended, as the media texts usually, to some degree, increased understanding of migration.
+Focus group participants mostly responded in ways that the Voices of African Migrants programme implicitly intended, as the media texts usually, to some degree, increased understanding of migration.
 However, some stories provoked 'distancing' responses among participants.
 Others were significant because they provoked a much more profound level of empathy.
 These three types of responses across the three Hubs are discussed below.